-Typeform is a form builder known for its one-question-at-a-time conversational format.
+Typeform is known for its one-question-at-a-time conversational format.
 It works well for short surveys and quizzes.
-Fomr is a visual form builder with a drag-and-drop editor, 1700+ fonts, and full design control.
-Both tools let you create and share forms online — they differ in pricing, editor flexibility, and what’s available on the free plan.
+Fomr is a visual form builder with a drag-and-drop editor and full design control.
+Both tools let you create and share forms online.
+They differ in pricing, editor flexibility, and what’s available without paying.

 How Fomr compares to Typeform